The Federal Government Has Borrowed Trillions. Who Owns All that Debt?

 - Constrain lawmakers from implementing policies to respond to crises or invest in the future

-- Impede intergenerational equity, preventing future generations from accessing public goods and services
+- Impede intergenerational equity by shifting debt to future generations and potentially restraining their ability to access public goods and services

 Until lawmakers in Washington agree on a fiscally sustainable approach to the federal budget, public debt will continue to rise — threatening important safety net programs as well as domestic and foreign confidence in U.S. markets that can eventually chip away at economic opportunities for Americans.